Best Peanut Butter Cookies

 In my convection oven, 7 minutes at 355 degrees F gives the perfect balance between a crisp ring of crumbly cookie surrounding a chewy center.
 How thick you make the cookies and variations between different ovens will mean your baking times will vary.

 Unfortunately, you can’t tell the final texture of the cookies while they’re still hot, so you may need to make a couple of batches to nail the perfect timing for your oven.
 The good news is that these cookies don’t contain any eggs, which means you can eat the dough raw.
 If you want to ensure your cookies are chewy from the first batch, I’d recommend erring on undercooked.

 On the flip side, if you’re the type that likes your cookies crisp, then just bake these a bit longer, and the sugars will caramelize, the moisture will evaporate, and you’ll end up with peanut butter cookies with a nice snap.

 Variations on Peanut Butter Cookies

-To crank the peanut butter flavor up to 11, you can sandwich some peanut butter in between two cookies.
-I like to whip the peanut butter when I do this, to give it a lighter texture.
+- Peanut Butter Sandwich Cookie – To crank the peanut butter flavor up to 11, you can press these cookies a little thinner and sandwich some peanut butter in between two cookies.

-To go for something more chocolatey you can arrange a few chocolate chips on each cookie as soon as they come out of the oven.
+- Peanut Butter Chocolate Chip Cookie – To go for something more chocolatey, you can arrange a few chocolate chips on top of each cookie as soon as they come out of the oven.
 The residual heat will melt the chips and bond them to the top of the cookie.
-Since these are pretty sweet, I recommend using dark chocolate or even unsweetened chocolate if you’re going to do this.
+Since these are pretty sweet, I recommend using dark chocolate or even unsweetened chocolate if you are going to do this.

-If you’re looking to make peanut butter blossoms, you can skip step 4 (flattening the balls with a fork) and then press a chocolate kiss into the center of each cookie as soon as it comes out of the oven.
+- Peanut Butter Blossoms – If you’re looking to make peanut butter blossoms, skip step 6 (flattening the balls with a fork) and then press a chocolate kiss into the center of each cookie as soon as it comes out of the oven.